PetorSFZ/MacOSX-Improved-Swedish-Keyboard-Layout/README.md

 These keys could no longer be reached so I placed them on 6.
 It previously only duplicated symbols from the § key.

+### ™ on <

+Having only ≤ avaiable on < seemed a bit weird, so I opted to replace it with the ™ symbol.

 ### (Incomplete) Exponents on ^ + key

 For example, pressing ^ and then 2 writes ².
 The reason this is incomplete is because I couldn't find superscript unicode codes for all characters.
 If you can find a complete list I would really appreciate if you sent it to me, or even better, add them to layout and make a pull request. :)